TechStudio/awesome-web-server/README.md

 at `config.sample.yml` to see what configuration variables are availale and will be passed to a test when it is called.

+Test files that begin with an underscore will be ignored.
+Use this to store tests which are in development or to disable tests you don't need for your local configuration.

 All tests must return two result attributes: result and message.

 + Result can be pass, fail, or warn.